 The treatment plan entails creating a digital map of the mouth that tracks down the transformation of the teeth from day one to the very end of the process.
 It uses the same principle of teeth movement like braces but it works in a slightly different and more sophisticated manner.

-The fact that more than one unit is used means that the Invisalign journey is quite personalised and detailed.
+The fact that more than one unit is employed means that the Invisalign journey is quite personalised and detailed.
 And this is what makes it so effective, speedy, and successful.
 Then again, you have to choose a dental clinic in Singapore with care.
 General dentistry may not be the thing you are looking for.

-What Can Invisalign Fix?
+What Can Invisalign treatment in Singapore Fix?

 - Underbite.
 In some people, the lower jaw is positioned far forward from the upper jaw.
-When the mouth is closed, the lower teeth overlap the upper teeth, creating the underbite.
+When the jaw is closed, the lower teeth overlap the upper teeth, creating the underbite.
 Not only does it prevent you from chewing correctly, but it can speed up the normal wear and tear of your teeth.
 This is why you have to go through teeth straightening.
 Apparently, Invisalign is a great way to go.

 - Overbite.
 An overbite is the opposite of that.
 It is when the upper teeth go in front of the lower teeth.
 It can lead to pain and other problems.